John Rustad: BC Liberals

-Leader of the BC Conservatives (2023–present)
+Leader of the BC Conservatives (2023–2025)

 On February 16, 2023, Rustad joined the BC Conservative Party, giving the party representation in the legislature.
 Rustad cited "irreconcilable differences" with Falcon in explaining his party change.

 On March 23, 2023, Rustad announced that he was running to be the leader of the BC Conservatives.
 He was acclaimed as the leader of the Conservatives on March 31, 2023, succeeding Trevor Bolin.

 On September 13, 2023, BC United MLA Bruce Banman crossed the floor to join the Conservatives.
 This gave the Conservatives the two MLAs necessary for official party status.

+Under Rustad's leadership, the BC Conservatives overtook BC United in public support.
+An Abacus Data poll in December 2023 put the Conservatives' popular vote share at 26 percent, ahead of BC United at 17 percent but behind the BC NDP at 44 percent.
+Later in August 2024, two months before the provincial election, a Mainstreet Research poll placed the Conservatives' popular vote share at 39 percent, ahead of both BC United at 12 percent and the BC NDP at 36 percent.

-Rustad led his party into the 2024 British Columbia general election as the principal opposition party following BC United's decision to suspend its campaign and endorse Rustad's party.
+Rustad led his party into the 2024 British Columbia general election.
+During the campaign, BC United suspended its campaign and endorsed the Conservatives, cementing the party as the principal opposition to the NDP.
 The Conservatives won 44 seats, the party's best showing in over 70 years; the party hadn't won more than two seats in an election since 1953.
 On November 20, Rustad established his Official Opposition Shadow Cabinet, in which every Conservative MLA received a portfolio.

 In 2025, Rustad passed his leadership review with 70.66% support.
 On the cut-off day to vote in the leadership review, more than 2,000 memberships were purchased with the same three credit cards and from the same email domain.
 BC Conservative officials said that all suspicious memberships were cancelled.
-His leadership in the 43rd Parliament has been marked by internal party disputes, with the expulsions and departures of MLAs Dallas Brodie, Jordan Kealy, Tara Armstrong, Elenore Sturko, and Amelia Boultbee.
+His leadership in the 43rd Parliament had been marked by internal party disputes, with the expulsions and departures of MLAs Dallas Brodie, Jordan Kealy, Tara Armstrong, Elenore Sturko, and Amelia Boultbee.
 In addition, Brodie and Armstrong formed a splinter party, named OneBC.
-In October 2025, the party's management committee passed a motion that called on Rustad to step down as leader.
-Rustad declined to do so.
+In October 2025, the party's management committee passed a motion that called on Rustad to step down as leader; he declined to do so.